Clasp technology to knot homology via the affine Grassmannian: Some preliminaries

-A graded triangulated category is a graded category equipped with a triangulated structure where the autoequivalence $\la 1 \ra$ takes exact triangles to exact triangles.
-The homological shift is denoted $[1]$.

-A graded triangulated $\k$-linear 2-category ${\K'}$ is a category enriched over graded triangulated $\k$-linear categories.
-This means that for any two objects $A,B \in \K'$ the Hom category $\Hom_{\K'}(A,B)$ is a graded additive $\k$-linear triangulated category.
-Here are two examples to keep in mind.

-{\bf Example 2.} The homotopy category $\K' := \Kom(\K)$ of a graded additive $k$-linear 2-category ${\K}$.
-The objects of $\K'$ are the same as the objects of $\K$.
-The 1-morphisms of $\K'$ are unbounded complexes of 1-morphisms in $\K$, and 2-morphisms are maps of complexes.
+Given a 2-category $\K$ we denote by $\Kom(\K)$ its homotopy 2-category.
+The objects of $\Kom(\K)$ are the same as those objects of $\K$.
+The 1-morphisms of $\Kom(\K)$ are bounded complexes of 1-morphisms in $\K$, and 2-morphisms are maps of complexes.
 Two complexes of 1-morphisms are then deemed isomorphic if they are homotopy equivalent.
-This makes $\Hom_{\K'}(A,B)$ into a graded triangulated category.

-{\bf Example 3.} The 2-category of Fourier-Mukai (FM) transforms on a collection of varieties (see also section \ref{sec:FMkernels}).
-The objects are a collection of varieties $\{Y_i\}$.
-The 1-morphisms are objects in the derived category of coherent sheaves $D(Y_i \times Y_j)$ (these 1-morphisms are known as FM kernels).
-The 2-morphisms are morphisms between these FM kernels.
-If all varieties also carry a $\k^\times$ action then the derived categories of $\k^\times$-equivariant coherent sheaves carry an extra grading and yield a graded triangulated $\k$-linear 2-category.